analogdevicesinc/TMCL-C-Examples/TMC5271-EVAL/TMC5271_TMC_API/README.md

  Adding the *TMC5271_TMC_API* library to your Arduino Libraries is quite a simple process, just follow these steps:
  1. Download the library from GitHub.
  2. Copy the TMC5271_TMC_API complete directory to *C:\Users\Your_User_Name\Documents\Arduino\libraries\TMC5271_TMC_API*
- 3. Go to *TMC5271_TMC_API/examples/TMC5271-TMC-API/* and open [TMC5271-TMC-API.ino](\examples\TMC5271-TMC-API\TMC5271-TMC-API.ino).
+ 3. Go to *TMC5271_TMC_API/examples/* and open [TMC5271-TMC-API.ino](\examples\TMC5271-TMC-API.ino).
- 4. Opening the arduino sketch might promt you to create a directory, do so if this happens.
+ 4. Opening the arduino sketch might promt to create a directory, do so if this happens.
- 5. Now, you can modify the code with respect to your application.
+ 5. Now, the code can be modified with respect to the application.

  ## Understanding the Code
- The entire library being very complex and inter-integrated as a whole, this section is a simple attempt to make you familiary with the basic aspects of the code.
+ The entire library is very complex and inter-integrated as a whole; this section is a simple attempt to explain the basic aspects of the code.

- 1. `TMC5271BusType activeBus` - Set this to `IC_BUS_SPI` or `IC_BUS_UART` based on what kind of communication protocol you intend to use for you application.
+ 1. `TMC5271BusType activeBus` - This can be set to `IC_BUS_SPI` or `IC_BUS_UART` based on the communication protocol intended to be used for the application.
- 2. Set the baud rate for `Serial.begin(XXXX)` and `Serial3.begin(XXXX)`
+ 2. Set the baud rate for `Serial.begin(XXXX)` and `Serial3.begin(XXXX)`.
- 3. `tmc5271_rotateMotor(IC_ID, 0, 0xXXXXX)` - Set appropriate velocity based on the motor you are using.
+ 3. `tmc5271_rotateMotor(IC_ID, 0, 0xXXXXX)` - Set appropriate velocity based on the motor being used.

- > Remember to change the pin numbers in your code if you have changed the connection or are using any other arduino boards.
+ > Pin numbers should be changed in the code if the connection has been altered or if any other Arduino boards are being used.

+## Further Reading

+For more information on the usage of TMC5271, refer the *TMC5271 guide* on [GitHub](https://github.com/analogdevicesinc/TMC-API/blob/master/tmc/ic/TMC5271/README.md).